GCGS Upcoming Events -- Meetings & Field Trips

 Clayton will present how people can obtain military service records for both themselves and for others, including deceased relatives.
 He will have an emphasis on the records of the deceased relatives for genealogical purposes.

-July 12 - "Holdings at the Wisconsin State Historical Society" - presented by Jill Fuller
+July 12 - "Plan a Visit to the Wisconsin Historical Society" - presented by Jill Fuller

 August 2 - "Green Burials" - presented by Shedd Farley, Nature Path Sanctuary